waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`map_partition_analyzer`:** A tool that takes map XML and a start coordinate, performs a BFS, and returns all reachable tiles.
 This would programmatically verify reachability before pathfinding.
 - **HM Automation Toolchain:** A toolchain to automate using HMs outside of battle.
 - **Pathing Strategist/Chunker:** A tool to break down long paths on maps with forced movement (like Cycling Road).
-- **Multi-Step Navigation Agent:** An agent that can create a high-level plan involving multiple steps, such as navigating to an obstacle, removing it, and then navigating to the final destination.
+- **Multi-Step Navigation Agent / `navigation_strategist_agent`:** An agent to break down long-term navigation goals into smaller, manageable steps.
 - **`battle_matchup_analyzer`:** A tool that takes my party and an opponent's Pokémon species as input, analyzes type matchups, and suggests the optimal Pokémon to switch to.
-- **`Quest Assistant Agent`**: An agent that takes a quest description (e.g., 'Need a fossil Pokémon') and the player's stored Pokémon list to recommend the best candidate for the task.
 - **`PC Organizer Tool`**: A tool to analyze stored Pokémon and suggest which ones to keep, train, or release based on current goals and team composition.
-- **PC/Party Menu Navigation Toolchain:** Create a series of tools to fully automate withdrawing/depositing Pokémon and using HMs.
+- **PC/Party Menu Navigation Toolchain (`menu_analyzer` and `select_menu_option`):** Create a series of tools to fully automate withdrawing/depositing Pokémon and using HMs.
 This is a high-priority task to eliminate manual errors and inefficiency.

-# VII.
-New Automation Ideas (Post-Reflection)
-- **`navigation_strategist_agent`**: An agent to break down long-term navigation goals into smaller, manageable steps.
-- **`quest_assistant_agent`**: An agent to help with quests like the Mt.
-Moon fossil event by analyzing my stored Pokémon and items.
-- **`menu_analyzer` and `select_menu_option` toolchain**: A set of tools for more robust menu automation.

 # VIII.
 Tile Traversal and Movement Rules
 - This section will document the observed behavior of all unique tile types encountered in the game.